Pick 6 (horse racing)

 A pick 6 is a type of wager offered by horse racing tracks.
 It requires bettors to select the winners of six consecutive races.
 Because of the great difficulty in picking six straight winners, plus the number of betting interests involved, payoffs for successful wagers are quite high, sometimes in the millions of dollars.

 Background

 The pick 6 has its roots in the daily double, the first so-called "exotic" wager offered by horse tracks.
 To win the daily double, a bettor must pick the winner of two consecutive races, traditionally the first two races or the last two races (a "late double") of the program.
 The pick 6 merely extends this principle.
 The wager is offered once per program, and is usually offered on six races which conclude with the featured race of the day.
+In the United States the most common Pick 6 variant is the Pick 6 Jackpot where one person is supposed to hit.

 Wagering

 The wager is conducted in parimutuel fashion, with all pick 6 bets going into a separate pool from other kinds of betting.
 There is one "betting interest" for each available combination, and the number of combinations is equal to the product of the number of runners in all six races.
 A simplified example: If there are ten horses in each of the six races, then the number of combinations is 10 × 10 × 10 × 10 × 10 × 10, or 1,000,000.

 The pick 6 wager actually has two payoffs, one for bettors who pick all six winners, and a smaller payoff for those who pick five out of six.
 The total pick 6 betting pool is divided by percentage between the two payouts, along the lines of 75% for the six-winner pool and 25% for the five-winner pool.

 Because of the sheer difficulty of successfully choosing six straight winners, plus the large number of betting interests, it is common for there to be no winning wager on all six races.
 When that happens, the six-winner portion of the pool carries over to the following program, and continues to carry over until it is won.
 This allows the "carryover pool" to grow to large sums, and tracks usually publicize the fact that their carryover pool has grown to six or seven figures.
 The five-winner pool is paid out each day, however; if no bettors have chosen five out of six winners, then those who have chosen four winners are paid, or even just three winners (which has happened when a series of longshots have won races).
 The pick 6 pool is also paid out in its entirety on a designated date, such as the last day of a race meet or a day with a guaranteed minimum pool; if there are no six-winner tickets, then the pool is split among five-winner tickets.